Employment

 Open Positions

 St. Timothy’s School anticipates one or more openings for a Lower School Teacher for the 2025-2026 academic year.
-A Lower School Teacher is a full-time position, teaching students in one Lower School grade level that may range from pre-k through fourth grade.
-Duties begin in
+A Lower School Teacher is a full-time position teaching students in one Lower School grade level, which may range from pre-k through fourth grade.
+The position will begin in August 2025.

 Lower School Teacher Position Description